ZephyrBlu/zephyrus-sc2-parser/ARCHITECTURE.md

 - `NNet.Replay.Tracker.SUnitDiedEvent`
 - `NNet.Replay.Tracker.SUnitTypeChangeEvent`

-These are all directly related to mutations of in-game objects (i.e. `GameObj`s).
+These are all directly related to mutations of in-game objects (i.e. `GameObj` objects).

-Since this event is related to `GameObj`s, it attempts to find the `GameObj` and `Player` related to the event.
+Since this event is related to `GameObj` objects, it attempts to find the `GameObj` and `Player` related to the event.
 If either of these lookups fail, the event is aborted.

 If the lookup succeeds, the `GameObj` is mutated based on the data in the event.